-Below you will find our list of Florida corn mazes, including options near Gainesville, Jacksonville and Tampa.
+Below you will find our list of 2020 Florida corn mazes, including options near Gainesville, Jacksonville and Tampa.
 Visitors this fall can get lost in a daytime corn maze, the daylights scared out of you in haunted mazes with bloodied actors and actresses wielding weapons, as well as more difficult options such as flashlight and moonlight mazes.
 You’ll find options with small mazes designed for kids and large, challenging ones to keep adults occupied for a long time.
 And don’t forget about the other fall activities that occur on these farms including pumpkin patches, hayrides, farm animals and children’s activities.
 It’s one of the best parts of September and October!
 Don’t forget to check out their websites for additional information, hours and prices.
 Most are open late September through October for fall fun.
-Many have pumpkins, live animals, haunted attractions, and lots of kids activities.
+Many have pumpkin patches, live animals, haunted attractions, and lots of kids activities.

 Last Major Update:

 Rogers Farm – Gainesville, FL – 10 Acres.
 Opens first weekend in October.
 Six generations of the Rogers family have worked their 1000 acres of farmland.
-On Friday and Saturday nights in October, the maze becomes haunted.
+On Friday and Saturday nights in October, the maze becomes zombie paintball.
 Other farm fun available at their farm festival includes hayrides, petting zoo, corn cannon, pony rides and giant slides.
 Location: 3831 NW 156TH AVE., Gainesville, FL 32609

 Coon Hollo Corn Maze – Micanopy, FL – 5 Acres.
 Opens in October.
 A family owned farm that opened their corn to visitors in 2009.
 Admission includes cornfield maze, hay ride, mini golf and farmyard playground.
 Past maze themes include Coon Hollo (2011).
 Location: 22480 N Hwy 441, Micanopy Fl 32667